StarArisingBot-Project/SAB-MinigameEngine/README.md

 <br/>

-Now that you're probably all right, you can download this package from (Nuget)[].
+Now that you're probably all right, you can download this package from [NuGet](https://www.nuget.org/packages/Starciad.SABMinigameEngine/1.0.0).
 The latest version will always be available for download. <br/><br/>

 <b>⚠️ ➥ As this framework is under development, changes without warnings may occur, so always stay tuned for the latest news to see what has changed.</b>